ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-js.md

 From this JSON file, we can extract some insights:

-- The transaction is incoming (indicated by an empty "out_msgs" field).
+- The transaction is incoming, which is indicated by an empty `out_msgs` field.
 - We can extract the transaction comment, sender, and amount.

 Now, we're ready to create a transaction checker.